AndyObtiva/glimmer-dsl-web/README.md

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web enables building Web Frontends using [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c), as per [Matz's recommendation in his RubyConf 2022 keynote speech to replace JavaScript with Ruby](https://youtu.be/knutsgHTrfQ?t=789).
 It supports Rails' principle of the One Person Framework by not requiring any extra developers with JavaScript expertise, yet enabling Ruby (Backend) Software Engineers to develop the Frontend with Ruby code that is better than any JavaScript code produced by JS developers.
 It aims at providing the simplest, most intuitive, most straight-forward, and most productive frontend framework in existence.
 The framework follows the Ruby way (with [DSLs](https://martinfowler.com/books/dsl.html) and [TIMTOWTDI](https://en.wiktionary.org/wiki/TMTOWTDI#English)) and the Rails way ([Convention over Configuration](https://rubyonrails.org/doctrine)) in building Isomorphic Ruby on Rails Applications.
 It provides a Ruby [HTML DSL](#usage), which uniquely enables writing both structure code and logic code in one language.
 It supports both Unidirectional (One-Way) [Data-Binding](#hello-data-binding) (using `<=`) and Bidirectional (Two-Way) [Data-Binding](#hello-data-binding) (using `<=>`).
 Dynamic rendering (and re-rendering) of HTML content is also supported via [Content Data-Binding](#hello-content-data-binding).
 Modular design is supported with [Glimmer Web Components](#hello-component).
 And, a Ruby CSS DSL is supported with the included [Glimmer DSL for CSS](https://github.com/AndyObtiva/glimmer-dsl-css).
 To automatically convert legacy HTML & CSS code to Glimmer DSL Ruby code, Software Engineers could use the included [`html_to_glimmer`](https://github.com/AndyObtiva/glimmer-dsl-xml#html-to-glimmer-converter) and [`css_to_glimmer`](https://github.com/AndyObtiva/glimmer-dsl-css#css-to-glimmer-converter) commands.
 Many [samples](#samples) are demonstrated in the [Rails sample app](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) (there is a very minimal [Standalone [No Rails] static site sample app](https://github.com/Largo/glimmer-dsl-web-standalone-demo) too).
 You can finally live in pure Rubyland on the Web in both the frontend and backend with [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web)!

 [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) aims to be a very simple Ruby-based drop-in replacement for your existing JavaScript Frontend library (e.g. React, Angular, Vue, Ember, Svelte) or your JavaScript Frontend layer in general.
-It does not change how your Frontend interacts with the Backend, meaning you can continue to write Rails Backend API endpoints as needed and make Ajax HTTP requests or read data embedded in elements, but from [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c).
+It does not change how your Frontend interacts with the Backend, meaning you can continue to write Rails Backend API endpoints as needed and make HTTP/Ajax requests or read data embedded in elements, but from [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c).
 Whatever is possible in JavaScript is possible when using Glimmer DSL for Web as it integrates with any existing JavaScript library.
-The [Rails sample app](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) demonstrates how to [make Ajax HTTP calls](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/assets/opal/sample_selector/models/sample_selector_presenter.rb) and how to [integrate with a JavaScript library](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/views/layouts/application.html.erb) (highlightjs) that performs [code syntax highlighting](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/assets/opal/sample_selector.rb).
+The [Rails sample app](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) demonstrates how to [make HTTP calls](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/assets/opal/sample_selector/models/sample_api.rb) and how to [integrate with a JavaScript library](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/views/layouts/application.html.erb) (highlightjs) that performs [code syntax highlighting](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/assets/opal/sample_selector.rb).

 After looking through the [samples](#samples) below, read the [FAQ (Frequently Asked Questions)](#faq) to learn more about how Glimmer DSL for Web compares to other approaches/libraries like Hotwire (Turbo), Phlex, ViewComponent, Angular, Vue, React, Svelte, and other JS frameworks.